roxana-lafuente/ResearchAnalyzer/README.md

 # ResearchAnalyzer
-Python API to analyze data collected with ResearchLogger.
-This tool makes use of descriptive statistics to generate reports on:
+Open-source python API under GNU license for automation of ResearchLoggers' logs analysis.
+It offers reports on:

-- Clickstrokes
+- Clicks
 - Keystrokes
-- Pauses in the session
+- Pauses
-- Translation phases (for translatology studies)
+- Translation phases (provided that some preconditions are fulfilled)

+## How to use
+An example can be found in main.py